junxit/us-congress-bills-111/bill.md

     > - **(4)** *Subscriber* The term subscriber means a person or entity that receives a secondary transmission service from a satellite carrier and pays a fee for the service, directly or indirectly, to the satellite carrier or to a distributor.

   - **(5)** by adding at the end the following:
-    > - **(6)** *Low power television station* The term “low power television station” means a low power TV station as defined under section 74.701(f) of title 47, Code of Federal Regulations, as in effect on June 1, 2004.
-For purposes of this paragraph, the term “low power television station” includes a low power television station that has been accorded primary status as a Class A television licensee under section 73.6001(a) of title 47, Code of Federal Regulations.
+    > - **(6)** *Low power television station* The term “low power television station” “low power television station” means a low power TV station as defined under section 74.701(f) of title 47, Code of Federal Regulations, as in effect on June 1, 2004.
+For purposes of this paragraph, the term “low power television station” “low power television station” includes a low power television station that has been accorded primary status as a Class A television licensee under section 73.6001(a) of title 47, Code of Federal Regulations.

 ## § 5.
 Modifications to cable system secondary transmission rights under section 111

 - **(a)** *Heading renamed*
   - **(1)** *In general* The heading of section 111 is amended by inserting at the end the following: “of television programming by cable”.
-  - **(2)** *Table of contents* The table of contents for chapter I is amended by striking the item relating to section 111 and inserting the following:
+  - **(2)** *Table of contents* The table of contents for chapter I chapter 1 is amended by striking the item relating to section 111 and inserting the following:
 - **(b)** *National emergency monitoring exemption* Section 111 is amended—
   - **(1)** in subsection (a)—
     - **(A)** in paragraph (4), by striking “; or” and inserting “or section 122;”;